-Professionals who work in aging often want to know whether a senior needs any help with “ADLs or IADLs.”
+Professionals who work in aging often want to know whether an older person needs any help with “ADLs or IADLs.”

-If you’re a family caregiver, it can be good to familiarize yourself with these terms and the related skills.
+If you’re an older adult or a family caregiver, it can be good to familiarize yourself with these terms and the related skills.

 Difficulties with ADLs and IADLs often correspond to how much help, supervision, and hands-on care an older person needs.
-This can determine the cost of care at a facility, whether a senior is considered “safe” to live at home, or even whether a person is eligible for certain long-term care services.
+This can determine the cost of care at an assisted-living facility, whether someone is considered “safe” to live at home, or even whether a person is eligible for certain long-term care services.

 Activities of Daily Living (ADLs)